Recommended Age: 10-12 y.o.

 1. Draw two rectangles of approximately 2 m high and 3 m wide at one end of the playground.

-2. Draw a starting line at the other end and put the children behind it.
+2. Draw a starting line at the other end and ask the children to stand behind it.

-3. Divide the participants of the game into two groups of (roughly) equal size and put each team in a column.
+4. Divide the game participants into two groups of (roughly) equal size and ask each team to stand in a column.